good-good-create/DroidPalette/README.md

 <pre>python main.py</pre>

 # Detailed Description

+Input: the APK file of the problematic app to be repaired and its detection results (detected by Xbot)</br>
+Output: a new APK file repaired by DroidPalette</br>

 All Optional Parameters of SetDroid
 - `report_path`: The path to Xbot's detection results.
 - `apk_path`: The path to the problematic APK file.